-Rountree Tryon Galleries was formed by a merger between Tryon Gallery and Rountree Fine Art, and is inspired by British paintings that reflect the history, culture, travel and sporting leisure pursuits from 18th century to the present day.
-The main focus is on sporting paintings, maritime art, wildife art and topographical works.
-These genres were at the core of English taste up until the world wars and still continue to fascinate collectors around the world.
+Founded in 1959, Rountree Tryon Galleries specialise in maritime, wildlife, sporting, and topographical art from the eighteenth century to the present day.
+These areas were at the core of English taste up until the world wars and continue to fascinate collectors around the world.

-In April 2018, Rountree Tryon Galleries Limited and James Rountree Esq were granted a Royal Warrant of Appointment to The Prince Philip, Duke of Edinburgh as a Specialist Art Dealer.
-Herewith the link for our page on the Royal Warrant holders website: https://www.royalwarrant.org/company/rountree-tryon-galleries-ltd
+From 2018-2023, Rountree Tryon Galleries Limited and James Rountree Esq. were granted a Royal Warrant of Appointment to the late Prince Philip, Duke of Edinburgh as a Specialist Art Dealer.

 1959 – Tryon Gallery founded by The Hon Aylmer Tryon, Dover Street